jamf/mut/README.md

 ## [Top Tips](#top-tips)

-*   There is an option in the top Menu Bar under "Settings" to change the character which separates items on your CSV file to either a comma (,) or a semi-colon (;).
-This is especially useful for international folks who delimit their CSV files by semi-colon by default, or for folks who wish to include commas in their attribute values.
+*   There is an option in the top Menu Bar under "Settings" to change the character which separates items on your CSV file to either a comma (,) or a semicolon (;).
+This is especially useful for international folks who delimit their CSV files by semicolon by default, or for folks who wish to include commas in their attribute values.
 *   There is an option in the top Menu Bar under "Settings" to clear any stored values that you may have by default, including Delimiter, Username, and your server URL.